Victor E. Laubach, PhD

 PhD 1993, Genetics, The George Washington University

 My laboratory conducts basic and translational studies into the pathogenesis of lung ischemia-reperfusion injury (IRI) after transplantation.
-IRI is characterized by robust inflammation, leukocyte infiltration, alveolar damage, and vascular permeability in the lung acutely after transplantation, which leads to primary graft dysfunction (PGD).
+IRI is characterized by robust inflammation, leukocyte infiltration, alveolar damage, endothelial barrier dysfunction, and vascular permeability, which leads to primary graft dysfunction (PGD) after lung transplant.
 IRI is also a risk factor for chronic lung allograft dysfunction; the major cause of mortality beyond one year of transplantation.
-The overarching objectives of my lab are three-fold: 1) to define mechanisms of IRI, 2) to discover therapeutic strategies to prevent IRI, and 3) to develop molecular imaging methods for early detection of IRI.
+The overarching objectives of my lab are two-fold: 1) to define mechanisms of IRI, and 2) to discover therapeutic strategies to prevent IRI.
 The comprehensive approach of our research integrates rodent, large animal, and in vitro models to study lung IRI at multiple levels, and our research program is driven by its ultimate goal of improving patient outcomes after lung transplantation.

 Links to learn more about Dr. Laubach:

 409 Lane Road

 Charlottesville, VA 22908